thechiragvaishnav-dotcom/HackShield-6-week-cybersecurity-training-program/README.md

 ### Day 1 - Linux Basics
 - Follow the attached document and feel free to experiment around with whatever you feel like.
-- Your task from today is to understand the linux environment till the end of the week (next friday).
+- Your task from today is to understand the linux environment till the end of the week.
 - **Resources**
   - [Linux Basics](Week_1-Cybersecurity-Fundamentals/Day_1-Linux-Basics/Day_1-Linux-Basics.pdf)
 - **For practice**